-A second man has been arrested in connection with the Andrew Mitchell “plebgate” affair, police said today.
+A second man has been arrested in connection with the Andrew Mitchell “plebgate” affair.

-The 23-year-old, who is not a police officer or a member of police staff, was arrested last night on suspicion of intentionally encouraging or assisting the commission of an indictable offence on or around December 14, Scotland Yard said.
+The 23-year-old, who is not a police officer or a member of police staff, was arrested on Wednesday night on suspicion of intentionally encouraging or assisting the commission of an indictable offence on or around December 14, Scotland Yard said.

-He was questioned at a London police station and released on bail this morning to return in January, a spokesman said.
+He was questioned at a London police station and released on bail yesterday to return in January, a spokesman said.

 The officer is said to have written an email to his local MP, Conservative John Randall, posing as a member of the public and accusing Mr Mitchell of calling police “plebs”.